 Medications for premature ejaculation include:

-- paroxetine, sertraline and fluoxetine are SSRIs that are antidepressants with delayed ejaculation as a side effect but do not have a license for premature ejaculation.
-These normally start to take effect around two weeks after treatment begins
+- Paroxetine, sertraline and fluoxetine are SSRIs that are antidepressants with delayed ejaculation as a side effect but do not have a licence for premature ejaculation.
+These normally start to take effect around two weeks after treatment begins.